Mirachron-Security/SMCC-2023/Misc/Faster part 2 (200)/ intro.md

 ## Intro:

 I give you my code so it will be easier for you to get the flag. <br/>
-Of course it is somewhat compiled, I can't just give you the source code that easy. :)
+Of course it is compiled in some way; I can't just give you the source code that easy. :)

 <br/>
 <br/>